avuorinen/avuorinen.github.io/_posts/2016-01-24-cmake-basics.md

 ### Automagic Way

-Setting source files automagically is the fastest way to use your source files, this is because you don't need to add every file manually.
+Setting the source files automagically is the fastest way this is because you don't need to add every file manually.

 {% highlight tcl %}